A Canadian healthcare leader provides insights into the services of tomorrow

 Programs and services will be offered closer to the communities where patients live or work.
 This will be accomplished through the concept of the satellite clinic.
 Specialized services will be available through large, centralized centers of excellence, but core medical, laboratory and children’s programs will be offered by satellite clinics dispersed throughout the community.
 This will offer patients greater convenience while continuing to provide access to the full Centres when needed.

 7. Healthy aging

-As the average age of our population rises, there will be a much greater demand for health services.
-However, because the “baby boomer” generation are more enlightened when it comes to health, the demands on the public health system may be less than those on the private sector.
-Exercise, nutrition, mental wellness and brain fitness programs, will quench the aging population’s thirst for maintaining a full and active lifestyle.
+As the average age of our population rises, there will be much greater demand for health services.
+However, because the “baby boomer” generation is more enlightened when it comes to health, the demands on the public health system may be less than those in the private sector.
+Exercise, nutrition, mental wellness, and brain fitness programs, will quench the aging population’s thirst for maintaining a full and active lifestyle.
 Many of those with specific medical issues will be able to afford premium health services that include at-home medical and health management services.